NATIONAL ROUTES

 This route was never fully signed, the original plan having NR12 reach NR20 near Balranald but this never eventuated, even after the route was sealed.
 It was replaced by alpha-numeric route numbering in 2000.

-This route was never fully signposted, the NSW section is still largely unsealed, and QLD has even taken the liberty of decomissioning the southern 30km or so and replacing it with an extension of NSW State Route 91.
+This route was never fully signposted; the NSW section is still largely unsealed.
+In QLD, the southern 30km or so was replaced with an extension of NSW State Route 91, only to be reinstated as NR13 in 2007.

-Fully signed in 1955 and proclaimed a National Highway along most of its length in 1974.
+Fully signed in 1955 and converted to a National Highway Route in 1979.

 (Ipswich, QLD)